Dorian8013/algo/docs/troubleshooting.md

 ### The region you want is not available

-Algo downloads the regions from the supported cloud providers (other than Microsoft Azure) listed in the first menu using APIs.
+rAlgo downloads the regions from the supported cloud providers (other than Microsoft Azure) listed in the first menu using APIs.
 If the region you want isn't available, the cloud provider has probably taken it offline for some reason.
 You should investigate further with your cloud provider.

-If there's a specific region you want to install to in Microsoft Azure that isn't available, you should [file an issue](https://github.com/trailofbits/algo/issues/new), give us information about what region is missing, and we'll add it.
+If there's a specific region you want to install to in Microsoft Azure that isn't available, you should [file an issue](https://github.com/Dorian8013/rAlgo/issues/new), give us information about what region is missing, and we'll add it.

 ### AWS: SSH permission denied with an ECDSA key

-You tried to deploy Algo to AWS and you received an error like this one:
+You tried to deploy rAlgo to AWS and you received an error like this one:

 ```
-TASK [Copy the algo ssh key to the local ssh directory] ************************
+TASK [Copy the ralgo ssh key to the local ssh directory] ************************
 ok: [localhost -> localhost]

 PLAY [Configure the server and install required software] **********************